MiiMii1205/ragdoller/README.md

 # Ragdoller #

-A simple [FiveM](https://fivem.net) script for enabling/disabling ragdolls on any aimed ped.
+A simple [FiveM][5m] script for enabling/disabling ragdolls on any aimed ped.

 ## Setup ##

-Just clone this repo to your ressource folder of your [FiveM](https://fivem.net) server.
-You might also need to edit your `server.cfg` to auto load the resource.
+Just clone this repo to your ressource folder of your [FiveM][5m] server.
+You might also need to edit your `server.cfg` to auto-load the resource.

 Also, remember that this script won't make Ragdoller-affected ped invincible.
 Use it wisely, especially while toggling Ragdoller on players.